Video Game / Parameters

 - Deconstruction Game: This game is pretty much an RPG in its bare-bones form.
 Unlike Progress Quest, it requires player interaction.

 - Dump Stat: Defence.
-Considering that it is impossible to improve RCV (unless you unlock the ability to buy skill points), the Attack upgrades are too expensive compared to buying skill points to level up attack, and Defence upgrades are far cheaper, you're best off buying all the Defence upgrades rather than spending skill points in it.
+Considering that it is impossible to buy RCV upgrades (unless you unlock the ability to buy skill points), the Attack upgrades are too expensive compared to buying skill points to level up attack, and Defence upgrades are far cheaper, you're best off buying all the Defence upgrades rather than spending skill points in it.

 - Engrish: Collect enough money to fill up the combo bar and you get the message "MAXIMAM COMBO"